 The brain has a direct effect on the stomach.
 For example, the very thought of eating can release the stomach’s juices before food gets there.
 This connection goes both ways.
 A troubled intestine can send signals to the brain, just as a troubled brain can send signals to the gut.
 Therefore, a person’s stomach or intestinal distress can be the cause or the product of anxiety, stress, or depression.
 That’s because the brain and the gastrointestinal (GI) system are intimately connected — so intimately that they should be viewed as one system. (emphasis mine)

-A recent study at UCLA demonstrated that yogurt intake could positively affect brain function, particularly feelings of anxiety.
+A recent study at UCLA demonstrated that yogurt intake could positively affect brain function.
+In particular, feelings of anxiety.
 According to the researchers,

 Four-week intake of an FMPP [fermented milk product with probiotic] by healthy women affected activity of brain regions that control central processing of emotion and sensation.